daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 # Code Implementation

 ## Generate Data
 First we have to generate some representative data.
 I did this using numpy to generate a few different sinusoids with the desired frequencies and amplitudes and then save that data as a .csv.
 The original data is the first plot shown above.
 If you want more data, check out `generate_example_data.py` in the repo.
+The important things to note from this section of code is that our sampling frequency is 149 Hz, our low frequency data is 0.05 Hz, and the high frequency data is 30 Hz.

+{% highlight python linenos %}
+    # Define properties for each section:
+    section_properties = [

+        # (num_cycles, amplitude, frequency, noise_percentage)

+        (5, 0.01, 1, 10),  # Noisy filler data
+        (3, 50, 0.05, 0.01),  # Num cycles, high amplitude, low frequency, 1% Gaussian noise
+        (3, 0.01, 1, 10),  # Noisy filler data
+        (10000, 0.5, 30, 0.02),   # Num cycles, low amplitude, high frequency, 2% Gaussian noise
+        (3, 0.01, 1, 10),  # Noisy filler data
+        (5, 50, 0.05, 0.01),  # Num cycles, high amplitude, low frequency, 1% Gaussian noise
+        (20000, 0.5, 30, 0.02),   # Num cycles, low amplitude, high frequency, 2% Gaussian noise
+        (7, 50, 0.05, 0.01),  # Num cycles, high amplitude, low frequency, 1% Gaussian noise
+        (5, 0.01, 1, 10),  # Noisy filler data
+    ]

+    # Set the sampling frequency
+    sampling_frequency = 149
+{% endhighlight %}

+## Define Inputs

+Here we define some inputs, like the folder to look for the data in and what the different column names are.
+The important items to note here are the frequency ranges that we specify, and the temporal resolution.
+The frequency ranges are where we are looking to determine if a frequency is low, high, or anywhere in between that we specify.
+This is a good example of using generic configuration and structuring your code to read the configuration.
+When I wrote the original version two years ago, the code could only determine two frequencies, high and low.
+Now, all we have to do is add another element to this list and the script can label that frequency range as well.
+The second thing is the temporal resolution.
+Again, that is how fast we can see changes in frequency.
+In this case, we can determine if the frequency changes every 0.75 seconds.

+{% highlight python linenos %}
+plot_original_data = True  # Plot the original data using Plotly resampler debug_plots = True  # Plot optional plots to see what the script is doing behind the scenes plot_all_clusters = True  # Plot the final results

+data_folder = r"."
+files = glob.glob(os.path.join(data_folder, "example_data*.csv"))

+time_col = "Time"  # The column name for the time y_col = "Signal"  # The column name for the dependent data to be clustered

+frequency_ranges = {  # The different frequency ranges to be identified
+    # "name": (min, max) in Hz
+    "Low": (0, 5),
+    "High": (25, 45)
+}

+"""
+This is how many seconds we want between times we determine the frequency.
+The smaller this is, the longer the run time.
+See the note above.
+"""
+temporal_resolution = 0.75  # seconds

+"""
+Eps is the greediness of the clustering.
+Larger eps means larger clusters.
+Too large and all the data will be one cluster.
+Too small and all the data will be considered noise.
+Min samples is the minimum number of points in the spectrogram space (see the dominant frequencies plot in debug mode) for a cluster to be considered a cluster.
+"""
+clustering_parameters = {"eps": 0.17, "min_samples": 50}
+{% endhighlight %}

 ## Load the Data
 Now, we use Polars to load the data, using their pl.scan_csv() functionality.
 This lazily scans a CSV so that only the required data is read from the file when you finally instruct Polars to actually load the file.
-In this case, we didn't really have to lazily scan the .csv, but that is vestigial from the real data implementation.
+In this case, we didn't really have to lazily scan the .csv since there wasn't a lot of data and we weren't doing any preprocessing on it, but that is vestigial from the real implementation.

 {% highlight python linenos %}
 df = pl.scan_csv(files, try_parse_dates=True).collect()